C2SM/clim-sanity-checker/tests.md

 This test is looking at the normalized RMSE of a reference and the experiment.
 To do so the CDO operators *sqrt -fldmean -sqr -sub* are used.

+If the normalized RMSE is above 0.1 the test is not passed.

 In order to apply this test, a reference netCDF is needed.
 The handling of the references is identical as for the Field Correlation Test.

 ### Additional processing for Normalized Root Mean Square Error Test